Police, LASTMA, FRSC compound Oshodo-Apapa Expressway gridlock - Vanguard News

 As at yesterday, the truck operators were yet to fully comply with the directive as many of the vehicles were still on the road, causing terrible gridlock.

-Some of the armed Mobile policemen and LASTMA officials,were seen sitting aloof, apprently, overwhelmed by the activities of the operators who had a field day.
+Some of the armed Mobile policemen and LASTMA officials were seen sitting aloof, apparently, overwhelmed by the activities of the operators who had a field day.

 Vanguard staff who were reporting for duty got trapped in the traffic for several hours. other motorists going toward Kirikiri area were also stuck in the traffic.

-When contacted, Opeifa, pleaded for patience saying the taskforce was aware of the situation and had concluded plans to shift enforcement to Apapa Oshodi Expressway, begining from today, Monday, June 3, 2019.
+When contacted, Opeifa, pleaded for patience saying the task force was aware of the situation and had concluded plans to shift enforcement to Apapa Oshodi Expressway, beginning from today, Monday, June 3, 2019.

 Lagos-Badagry Expressway